alpyen/fpga-mediaplayer/README.md

 Stuff that needs to be done, may be incomplete and not in order.

 ## HDL
-- Implement the Memory Driver
+- Test the Memory Driver on the Board
-  - Implement the interface to the control unit
+  - Use switches to determine address and use the LEDs above to display
 - Implement the Audio Driver
 - Implement the Video Driver
 - Implement the Control Unit

+## Vivado
+- Change the board store in the project-tcl to be OS-independent

 ## Software
 - Codec development